alanshaw/libp2p-dht-scrape-aas/README.md

 # libp2p DHT scrape aaS

-A libp2p DHT scraper run as a service allowing anyone to collect, consume and use to generate useful data and visualisations.
+A libp2p DHT scraper run as a service allowing anyone to collect, consume and use to generate useful reports and visualisations.

 **http://dht.scrape.stream/peers**